Climate Actions for August

 Late Season N Response Studies

-Fertiliser N studies conducted over the last 3 years at four sites in Wexford, Cork, Louth and Mayo within the Agricultural Catchments show the average response to per kilo of N applied during August, September and October were 27kg, 19kg and 10kg respectively (figure 1).
+Fertiliser N studies conducted over the last 3 years at four sites in Wexford, Cork, Louth & Mayo within the Agricultural Catchments show the average response to per kilo of N applied during August, September and October were 27kg, 19kg and 10kg respectively (figure 1).

 Response to applied late N fertiliser

 - Average grass growth in August was 27kg DM per kilo of N applied.
-Grass dry matter yield response to applied N reduces by 30% in September and 63% in October.
+Grass dry matter yield response to applied N reduces by 30% in September and 63% in October

-- Currently N costs €1/kg.
-The N cost for growing a kg of grass DM in August and early September is 3 to 5 cent per kilo.
-Grass grown from N fertiliser applied in later September costs approximately 10c per kilo.
+- Currently N costs ~€1/kg.
+The N cost for growing a kg of grass DM in August and early September is ~ 3 to 5 cent per kilo.
+Grass grown from N fertiliser applied in later September costs approximately 10c per kilo

-- Apply 30 kg N/ha on grazing ground to build grass covers.
+- Apply 30 kg N/ha on grazing ground to build grass covers

-- Where grass will be cut for silage apply 60kgN /ha depending on grass yield potential.
+- Where grass will be cut for silage apply 60kgN /ha depending on grass yield potential

-Managing your slurry over the winter to be able to spread the slurry when you will get the maximum value from it in Spring starts now.
+Managing your slurry over the winter to be able to spread the slurry when you will get the maximum value from it in Spring and reduce the quantity of chemical fertiliser needed, starts now.